 - Green (good): The battery capacity is OK.

-- Yellow (weak) or red (bad): The battery capacity is not ok.
-As long as you know the battery is fully charged, it is likely bad and needs to be replaced.
+- Yellow (weak) or red (bad): The battery capacity is not OK.
+As long as you know the battery is fully charged, it is likely defective and needs to be replaced.

-If the voltage recovers to its full potentil an only a couple of seconds after releasing the load switch, you know that the battery is bad.
-However, if the voltage recovers slow, yor battery is likely just run down and needs a proper charge.
+You know the battery is bad if the voltage recovers to its full potential a few seconds after releasing the load switch.
+However, if the voltage recovers slowly, it’s likely that your battery is merely depleted and needs a proper recharge.

-Please refer yor the user manual of your testing tool for test directions specific to your tool.
+Please refer to the user manual of your testing tool for test directions specific to your tool.

 Digital consumer-grade battery analyzers are inexpensive, compatible with most battery types, and can offer a range of test features such as: